hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_gcp.md

 ### Generate an SSH key-pair

-Generate an SSH key-pair (public key, private key) using `ssh-keygen` to use for AWS EC2 access.
+Generate an SSH key-pair (public key, private key) using `ssh-keygen` to use for GCP access.
 To generate the key-pair, follow this [ documentation](/install-guides/ssh#ssh-keys).

 {{% notice Note %}}